springernature/vpat/nature.md

 <td>Does not support</td>
 <td>
 A limited number of form fields may have autocomplete values that allow the field purpose to be determined programmatically, but we have not widely implemented this functionality.
-<br><br>
-Some fields, including those on the login and registration forms, have the <code>autocomplete="off"</code> property set.
-Users whose technology respects this property may be unable to fill form fields automatically.
 </td>
 </tr>
 <tr valign="top">